crocs-muni/usable-cert-validation/_guides/gnutls.md

 ## <span style = "color: #006600" >Optional: Sending an OCSP status request to the server</span>

 One of the modern methods of revocation checking is via OCSP-stapling, when the server sends revocation information "stapled" in the TLS handshake.
 GnuTLS checks such revocation information by default, but the server will not send it unless we explicitly tell it to do so.

+{% include alert.html type="danger"
-<span style = "color: #9b0000" >Note that if the server does not support OCSP stapling, it may not send the certificate status, and this will not result in a failure.
-It will only fail if the server certificate contains the OCSP "must-staple" extension.</span>
+    content="Note that if the server does not support OCSP stapling, it may not send the certificate status, and this will not result in a failure.
+It will only fail if the server certificate contains the OCSP \"must-staple\" extension."
+%}

 ```c
 /* Send the status request extension to the server during the TLS handshake. */